etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 need instantiation, though.

 Free-standing functions are easy to grasp, concise and light.
-When a function does not cause side-effects, it's also good for a `functional <https://docs.python.org/3.6/howto/functional.html>`_ programming model.
+When a function does not cause side-effects, it's also good for `functional <https://docs.python.org/3.6/howto/functional.html>`_ programming.

 Pythonic loops
 ^^^^^^^^^^^^^^